-Divisions of Family Practice are encouraged to submit their request for GPSC funding to engage family doctors in local PCN planning for maternity and newborn services.
+Divisions of Family Practice are encouraged to submit their request for FPSC funding to engage family doctors in local PCN planning for maternity and newborn services.
 The funding supports collaborations aimed at optimizing and integrating tier-1 perinatal services that span the reproductive cycle (contraception, preconception, pregnancy, postpartum, and infant care).
 The deadline for applications is January 9, 2023.

 A total of $1 million is available.
 Divisions are eligible for base funding of $15,000 each, with the balance of funding allocated by birth numbers in participating communities.
 Funds must be used by March 31, 2023.

-GPSC anticipates all divisions will take advantage of this opportunity to ensure community, team-based, perinatal care is an integral part of full-service family practice in their current or future PCNs.
+FPSC anticipates all divisions will take advantage of this opportunity to ensure community, team-based, perinatal care is an integral part of full-service family practice in their current or future PCNs.

-GPSC previously emailed divisions in September with application details.
+FPSC previously emailed divisions in September with application details.
 Following is further guidance for divisions and heath authority partners:

 - Eligible use of funding